 Hold a bag of ice wrapped in a thin towel to the painful area for 15-20 minutes.
 Remove the bag of ice for at least 15 minutes.
 You can repeat this process several times a day.

 You can relieve pain by putting a hot pack on the side of your jaw where your tooth hurts.
-The heat from the pack will help interrupt pain signals from your mouth to your brain, making it feel better temporarily.
+The heat from the pack will help interrupt pain signals from your mouth to your brain, making it feel better temporarily – allowing you enough time to get to your dentist’s office for proper diagnosis and treatment of the toothache.

 Take a clove of garlic and crush it to make a paste.
 Then apply the paste to the area of discomfort.
 If you want to add a dash of salt, you can.
 Another option is to chew a fresh clove of garlic.

-To use this method, take a cotton ball and add vanilla extract in a small amount – only a drop or two.
+To use this home remedy for toothache, take a cotton ball and add vanilla extract in a small amount – only a drop or two.
 Hold the cotton ball on the uncomfortable area several times each day.
 Be forewarned that the taste can be quite strong!

 If you are an essential oil fan, this one is for you.
-What essential oil is good for a toothache?
+And if you’re wondering what essential oil is good for a toothache?
 Clove oil.

-Clove oil has been a reliable toothache remedy for a very long time because it is so effective at helping to numb pain and reduce inflammation at the same time.
+Clove oil has been a reliable toothache remedy for a very long time because it’s so effective at helping to numb pain and reduces inflammation at the same time.
 It contains the naturally disinfecting chemical compound eugenol, making it one of the best home remedies for toothache.

 A small amount of clove oil dabbed onto a cotton ball and applied directly to the painful tooth itself should do the trick.
 Avoid using the oil in large quantities as it can worsen the pain when applied directly to soft tissue like your tongue or gum tissue.
 This treatment is safe to do several times per day.

-Myrrh’s anti-bacterial traits make it a great home remedy for a toothache.
 Take 1 teaspoon of powdered myrrh and simmer it for about 30 minutes in 2 cups of water.
 Strain and then cool.
-Add 1 teaspoon of the solution to a half of a cup of water and rinse with this several times during the day.
+Add 1 teaspoon of the solution to half of a cup of water and rinse your mouth with this several times during the day – 5 to 6 times a day is safe and good enough but remember if the toothache persists, a dentist’s visit is your next best solution for the toothache.

-Wheatgrass‘s multiple healing properties can relieve inflammation in your mouth.
-It contains large amounts of chlorophyll which helps to kill bacteria and prevent infections.
+Wheatgrass‘s multiple healing properties have been proven to relieve inflammation in your mouth.
+Wheatgrass contains large amounts of chlorophyll which helps to kill bacteria and prevent infections.

-What Can I Do For Severe Tooth Pain?
+What Can I Do For Severe Pain Besides Home Remedies For Toothache?

-For minor irritations, salt water rinses, cold compresses, and other home remedies may do the trick.
-However, if pain persists, you will need to contact a dentist and find the root of the problem.
+For minor irritations, saltwater rinses, cold compresses, and other home remedies for toothache may do the trick.
+However, if the pain persists, you will need to contact a dentist and find the root of the problem.

 See your dentist if your symptoms last for more than a day or two.
-Your dentist can guide you on how to relieve your symptoms and prevent future pain.
+Your dentist will find the root cause of the toothache and guide you on how to relieve your symptoms and prevent future pain.